mkmsobieraj/intorduction-to-eslint/src/slides.md

 1. comments
-2. .eslintrc file in the same directory
+2. `.eslintrc` file in the same directory
 3. ...
-4. top root .eslintrc  file / package.json configuration
+4. top root `.eslintrc` file / `package.json` configuration

 <aside class="notes">
 <p>If there are .eslintrc  and package.json files on the same level, package.json will be ignored.</p>
-<p>If one of .eslintrc file has "root": true property, the searching will be stop ot this file
+<p>If one of .eslintrc file has "root": true property, the searching will be stop on this file.</p>
-All rules from founded .eslintrc are merged</p>
+<p>All rules from founded .eslintrc are merged.</p>
 </aside>